aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Mežaudzes vecuma attiecība pret cirtmetu, vidējais analīzes šūnā (1 ha)

-**Procedure:** Most of forests describing EGVs are spatially restricted outside clearcuts and dead stands.
-Mask for this is created from the [State Forest Service's State Forest Registry](#Ch04.01) land category 12 and 14 combined with [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).
+**Procedure:** Most of EGVs that describe forests are spatially restricted to areas outside of clearcuts and dead stands.
+The mask for this is created using a combination of the [State Forest Service's
+State Forest Registry](#Ch04.01) land category 12 and 14, and [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).

 To prepare this EGV, every forest stand had assigned [legal rotation age](https://likumi.lv/ta/id/2825#p9), based on dominant tree species and bonity